holoviz/panel/doc/tutorials/basic/align.md

 # Align Content

-In this tutorial, we will explore alignment and spacing options for content:
+In this tutorial, we will explore alignment, margin and spacing options for content:

 - `align`: We can align content `'start'`, `'center'`, or `'end'` inside a container.
 - `margin`: To fine-tune alignment by a few *pixels* or add space between content.